bellbellbell07-star/COOL/docs/philosophy/regeneration_time.md

 Time is not a passive dimension.
 For any cognitive system — biological or artificial — **time is internally generated** through:

-- reconstruction
+- reconstruction,
-- evaluation
+- evaluation,
-- selective reinforcement
+- selective reinforcement,
-- and directed regeneration
+- directed regeneration.

 Within COOL, this mechanism is explicit.
-Frame, Eval, and Core form a **self-sustaining cognitive loop** that produces the “now,” updates meaning, and projects the system into the next state.
+Core, Frame, and Eval form a **self-sustaining cognitive loop**
+that produces the “now,” updates meaning,
+and projects the system into the next state.

-This chapter explains how **regeneration creates time**, and why this mechanism forms the foundation of COOL’s cognitive architecture.
+This chapter explains how **regeneration creates time**,
+and why this mechanism forms the foundation of COOL’s cognitive architecture.

 ---

 ## 2. Time as Reconstruction

-A system does not “move through time.”
+A system does not simply “move through time.”
 Instead:

 > **Time is the sequence of internal reconstructions.**

 Each reconstruction blends:

-- current input
+- current input,
-- Core identity
+- Core identity,
-- Eval tendencies
+- Eval tendencies,
-- directional context
+- directional context,
-- and selected future possibilities
+- selected future possibilities.

-Thus, time becomes something **actively produced**, not passively observed.
+Thus, time becomes something **actively produced**,
+not merely passively observed.

 ---

 ## 3. Directionality as the Engine of Time

-Directionality (指向性) determines:
+Directionality (intentionality / 指向性) determines:

-- which interpretations are preferred
+- which interpretations are preferred,
-- which futures are amplified
+- which futures are amplified,
-- which possibilities are discarded
+- which possibilities are discarded.

 In COOL, directionality emerges from:

-- Core values
+- **Core** values,
-- Eval’s accumulated tendencies
+- **Eval**’s accumulated tendencies,
-- contextual shaping of the Frame
+- contextual shaping of the **Frame**.

-Together, they form the cognitive **arrow of time.**
+Together, they form the cognitive **arrow of time**.

 ---